Andy4495/AY3891x/README.md

     ```

     Use the enumeration `AY3891x::NO_PIN` if any of the pins required by the constructor are not connected.

+> [!IMPORTANT]
+> All three of the bus control signals (BDIR, BC1, BC2) need to be connected to the processor.
+Do not use `AY3891x::NO_PIN` in the constructor for these signals.

 4. Initialize the object.